ADS-B Privacy

 Are there any costs involved or will PIA be treated similarly to the BARR/LADD program?

 For the first phase of this program, there is no cost to the requestor.
-Details of the second phase of the program are still being finalized.
+Details of a second phase of the program are still being explored.

 Are dual-out (both UAT and 1090ES) aircraft eligible to participate in this program?